Acute Lymphocytic Leukemia

-Acute lymphocytic leukemia is also called acute lymphoblastic leukemia or ALL.
-Leukemia is cancer of the blood cells.
+Acute lymphocytic leukemia (ALL), or acute lymphoblastic leukemia, is cancer of the blood cells.
 Lymphocytes are a type of white blood cell (WBC).
 When a person has ALL, more lymphocytes are made than the body needs.
 These abnormal lymphocytes are called lymphoblasts (leukemia cells).
-Lymphoblasts do not fight infection like a normal WBC should.
+Lymphoblasts do not fight infection like normal WBCs.
 They crowd the bone marrow and prevent normal blood cells from growing and fighting infection.

 AFTER YOU LEAVE:

-Follow up with your primary healthcare provider or oncologist:
+Follow up with your PHP or oncologist as directed:

-- Eat healthy foods: Healthy foods may help you feel better and have more energy.
+- Eat healthy foods.
+Healthy foods may help you feel better and have more energy.
 If you have trouble swallowing, you may be given foods that are soft or in liquid form.
 Ask about any extra nutrition you may need, such as nutrition shakes or vitamins.
-Tell your primary healthcare provider if you have problems eating, or if you are getting sick to your stomach.
+Tell your oncologist or primary healthcare provider (PHP) if you have problems eating, or if you are nauseated.

-- Wash your hands: Wash your hands often, especially after you change a diaper or go to the bathroom.
+- Wash your hands often.
+Wash your hands after you go to the bathroom or change a diaper.
 Wash your hands before you eat.

 Prevent bleeding and bruising: